Protocol Wars: Common host protocol vs translating between protocols

-At the National Physical Laboratory in the United Kingdom, Donald Davies' team also conducted internetworking research.
-They considered the "basic dilemma" involved in interconnecting networks; that is, a common host protocol would require restructuring existing networks that used different protocols.
-To explore this dilemma, the NPL network connected with the European Informatics Network (EIN) by translating between two different host protocols, that is, using a gateway.
-Concurrently, the NPL connection to the UK Experimental Packet Switched Service used a common host protocol in both networks.
+Internetworking protocols were still in their infancy.
+Various groups, including ARPA researchers, the CYCLADES team, and others participating in INWG, were researching the issues involved, including the use of gateways to connect between two networks.
+At the National Physical Laboratory in the UK, Davies' team studied the "basic dilemma" involved in interconnecting networks: a common host protocol requires restructuring existing networks that use different protocols.
+To explore this dilemma, the NPL network connected with the EIN by translating between two different host protocols, that is, using a gateway.
+Concurrently, the NPL connection to the EPSS used a common host protocol in both networks.
 NPL research confirmed establishing a common host protocol would be more reliable and efficient.

-NCP and TCP vs INWG and X.25

-On the ARPANET, the starting point for connecting a host computer to an Interface Message Processor in 1969 was the 1822 protocol.
-Steve Crocker said "While much of the development proceeded according to a grand plan, the design of the protocols and the creation of the RFCs was largely accidental."
-He and other graduate students at UCLA set about designing a host-host protocol known as the Network Control Program.
-The designers of the NCP envisioned a hierarchy of protocols to enable Telnet and File Transfer Protocol (FTP) functions across the ARPANET.
-NCP was finalized and deployed in December 1970 by the Network Working Group (NWG), led by Steve Crocker.
-NCP standardized the ARPANET network interface, making it easier to establish, and enabling more and more DARPA sites to join the network.